henk52/virman/README.md

 TODO get the 'configuration' network to work.
 TODO get the app files added.
 TODO install the app (files)
-TODO How do I handle if I call virtman-clone.pl in parralele, and postconfig isn't created.
+TODO How do I handle if I call virtman-clone.pl in parallel, and postconfig isn't created.
+TODO How should it be handled if the wrapper or app instance also provides a 'global.yaml' file?

 TODO make virman-clone.pl support multiple roles verify that the role exists